JasperFx/wolverine/docs/guide/handlers/discovery.md

 ## Assembly Discovery

 ::: tip
-The handler discovery uses the `JasperFx.TypeDiscovery` library for type scanning that is shared with several other JasperFx projects.
+The handler discovery uses the type scanning functionality into `JasperFx.Core` library for type scanning that is shared with several other JasperFx projects.
 :::

 The first issue is which assemblies will Wolverine look through to find candidate handlers?
 By default, Wolverine is looking through what